-- 1825 Comprehensive Plan, which supports the tracking of Skyway-West Hill with other urban - unincorporated areas of King County.
-In addition, five Skyway-West Hill-specific measures will be tracked that relate to the community's vision and priorities, and the policies in the Subarea - 1827 be tracked that relate to the community's vision and phonties, and the policies in the Subare 1828 Plan. - 1829
+A total of 10 performance measures are established for the subarea.
+A set of 5 measures apply to all urban unincorporated areas, which supports the tracking of Skyway-West Hill with other urban unincorporated areas of King County.
+In addition, 5 Skyway-West Hill-specific measures will be tracked that relate to the community's vision and priorities, and the policies in the Subarea Plan.

-- 1830 These measures will be tracked to show change over time.
-Where possible, they will be - 1831 disaggregated by race and ethnicity to measure how conditions may vary for different - 1832 communities.
+Although these measures will be tracked to show change over time, measures will continue to be refined in the future to better track the desired outcomes of the subarea plan.
+Where possible, they will be disaggregated by race and ethnicity to measure how conditions may vary for different communities.

-1833 STANDARDIZED URBAN UNINCORPORATED QUANTITATIVE PERFORMANCE METRICS
+STANDARDIZED URBAN UNINCORPORATED PERFORMANCE MEASURES

-- 1834 The following metrics from the Comprehensive Plan's Performance Measures program will be 1835 tracked at the subarea level to provide a numeric-based snapshot, tracked over time, of the 1836 performance of the Subarea Plan. - 1837 Development occurs in areas planned for growth: Number of jobs and businesses, population, and housing units by type - The economy is strong and diverse: Jobs by sector - Housing is affordable to residents at all income levels: Percent of households paying more than 30 percent and 50 percent of income for housing costs - Residents have access to transit: Proximity of housing units (by type) and jobs to transit stops - Residents have access to parks and open space: Proximity to parks and open spaces - 1846 1847 Skyway-West Hill Specific Implementation Measures
+The following measures will be tracked at the subarea level to provide a numeric-based snapshot, tracked over time, of the performance of the Subarea Plan.

+Performance Measure Data Development occurs in areas Number of jobs and businesses planned for growth Total population Housing units by type The economy is strong and diverse Jobs by sector Housing is affordable to Percent of households paying more than 30 residents at all income levels percent of income for housing costs Percent of households paying more than 50 percent of income for housing costs Residents have access to Proximity of housing units (by type) and jobs to transit transit stops Residents have access to Proximity to parks and open spaces parks and open space